CS2103AUG2016-T17-C2/addressbook-level4/docs/DeveloperGuide.md

 1. User requests to find tasks.
 2. User enters keywords
-3.	taskBook filters all tasks with names containing selected keywords
+3. TaskBook filters all tasks with names containing selected keywords
-4.	taskBook displays all tasks on task board (that is sorted according to deadline) with keywords matching user input Case Close
+4. TaskBook displays all tasks on task board (that is sorted according to deadline) with keywords matching user input Case Close

 **Extensions**

 2a.
 User enters keyword with prefix '#'
-	taskBook filters all tasks with the associated priority, status, or tagging taskBook displays all tasks on task board (that is sorted according to deadline) with keywords matching user input 2b.
-User enters keyword with prefix '@' taskBook filters all tasks with the associated venue taskBook displays all tasks on task board (that is sorted according to deadline) with keywords matching user input
+	⋅⋅⋅TaskBook filters all tasks with the associated priority, status, or tagging ⋅⋅⋅TaskBook displays all tasks on task board (that is sorted according to deadline) with keywords matching user input 2b.
+User enters keyword with prefix '@'
+	⋅⋅⋅TaskBook filters all tasks with the associated venue ⋅⋅⋅TaskBook displays all tasks on task board (that is sorted according to deadline) with keywords matching user input
 <!-- @@author -->
 #### Use case: Update a task